ompl/omplapp/resources/3D/README.txt

   warehouse.
 They contain very detailed meshes, so planners that rely heavily on collision checking do not perform as well.

-* Alpha.
+* Alpha puzzle.
 Provided by Boris Yamrom, GE Corporate Research & Development Center (see http://parasol.tamu.edu/groups/amatogroup/benchmarks/mp/).
 The alpha puzzle benchmark is a motion planning problem containing a narrow passage.
   The puzzle consists of two tubes, each twisted into an alpha shape; one tube